Augmenting Batch Exchanges with Constant Function Market Makers

-Another recently-developed tool for improving exchange performance are Constant Function Market Makers (CFMMs), a class of automated market-makers \cite{angeris2020improved}.
-Market-makers deposit capital into a CFMM, and the CFMM constantly offers trades according to a predefined trading strategy.
-This strategy is specified by some function of its asset reserves, and the CFMM accepts a trade if, after transferring assets in and out of its reserves, this function's value does not decrease.
-Automation substantially reduces the number of blockchain transactions that a market-maker must execute.
-Chitra et al. \cite{chitra2021liveness} argue that the automatic nature of a CFMM's response to trading grants robustness in case of a market shock or software outage.
-CFMMs like Uniswap \cite{uniswapv2} and Curve \cite{egorov2019stableswap} are already some of the largest on-chain trading platforms.
+Another recently developed tool for improving exchange performance on blockchains are Constant Function Market Makers, a class of automated market-makers.
+Liquidity providers deposit capital into a CFMM, and the CFMM constantly offers trades according to a predefined trading strategy.
+This strategy is specified by a ``trading function'' $f(x)$ of its asset reserves $x$ (henceforth its ``state''), and the CFMM accepts a trade if the trading function's value does not decrease on making the trade.
+We describe CFMMs in detail in \S\ref{sec:cfmm}.
+CFMM-based decentralized exchanges (DEX) such as Uniswap \cite{uniswapv2,uniswapv3} and Curve \cite{egorov2019stableswap} are some of the largest on-chain trading platforms.

-Our focus is on how to combine these two market design innovations.
-Real-world deployments have already chosen fundamentally different methods for mediating the interaction, and making this choice correctly is crucial for developing an effective system that realizes the benefits of both designs simultaneously.

-The core question is what trade should a CFMM make in response to a set of batch equilibrium prices.
-Figure \ref{fig:rules} outlines some possibilities when trading between two assets.
-CoWSwap \cite{cowswap} uses rule B \cite{dfusionmodel} and the Stellar blockchain plans to use rule C/D \cite{speedexpricingcap}.
-Angeris et al. \cite{angeris2022optimal} give an optimization framework for trading against a set of CFMMs that, (for a linear objective function) is equivalent to rule A.